Yoyiberto/KinIn_documentation/docs/getting-started/installation.md

 ![IDE Screenshot](images/IDE.png)

-For complete documentation and usage examples, please visit the [KinIn_documentation](https://yoyiberto.github.io/KinIn_documentation/).

 ## **3. Prerequisites & Recommended Environment**
-The recommended environment is CODESYS V3.5 SP20 with the library OSCAT BASIC installed.
+- The recommended environment is CODESYS V3.5 SP20.
-For MATLAB, the code requires the Robotics System Toolbox.
+- For MATLAB, the code requires the Robotics System Toolbox.
 ## **4. Installation & Setup**
 ### CODESYS:
 - Install CODESYS V3.5 from the official website if not already installed
-- Install OSCAT BASIC 3.3.4.0 library (included as 'BASIC.library' in this repository or available on the CODESYS official website)
 - Open the 'KinIn.project' in CODESYS

-To install the library, click on the Tools tab in CODESYS IDE, then select Library Repository and Install.
-Alternatively, use CODESYS Installer.

 ### MATLAB:
 - Install MATLAB or use MATLAB Online